 Work concentrating mainly on phosphatised soft tissues with high fidelity morphological resolution.
 Investigating chemistry and rates of process.
 Comparisons with recent material and actualistic experiments.
 Also work on preservation of organically preserved soft structures of Mesozoic marine reptiles and birds (especially feathers).

 Palaeoecology of the Crato lagoon, Araripe Basin, N. E. Brazil

 The Crato Formation conservation Lagerstätte is one of the most productive sites for Gonwanan insects and pterosaurs.
 Currently investigating the extent of fossil bearing horizons, facies relationships of its members and distribution of taxa geographically and temporally.

 Trophic structure of marine mudrock sequences

 Investigating complexity of ancient food webs in palaeoenvironmnetal settings where fossil record is considered good to exceptional.
 Using exceptional fossils (e.g. with stomach contents preserved), comparative anatomy and paradigm approaches.
 Geochemistry, including trace element and stable isotope methods.
 Concentrating on Jurassic Oxford Clay and Kimmeridge Clay formations.

 Investigating modes of bone growth and palaeophysiology of pterosaurs using exceptionally preserved examples from the Cretaceous Crato and Santana formations of the Araripe Basin, Brazil.
 Additional work using pterosaurs from northern Chile and Isle of Wight, UK.

 The diversity of dinosaurs

-Our studies concentrate on the diversity and morphology of local Early Cretaceous dinosaur faunas from the English Wealden Group.
-We also work on South American dinosaur faunas and the biogeography of Early Cretaceous dinosaurs.
+Studies concentrate on diversity and morphology of local Early Cretaceous dinosaur faunas of the English Weladen Group.
+Also work on South American dinosaur faunas and biogeography of Early Cretaceous dinosaur.